 Intuitively, passengers of size might reach for extra legroom seats, but that is not always the smartest choice.
 For instance, the armrests could be fixed making the seat even narrower, and you will not be allowed to wear a seatbelt extender in the emergency exit row.
 A bulkhead seat could come with a set of similar limitations.
 Sitting in the back of the plane is also not ideal as the last row seats do not recline.

-If you are a customer of size, always consult the plane map before picking your seat.
+If you are a person of size, always consult the plane map before picking your seat.
 Aim for the middle of the cabin, closer to the wings, where turbulences are more bearable.
-According to your preferences, you might choose to sit closer to the galley, if you think you would need assistance often, or closer to the bathrooms, in case that’s where you would gravitate to.
+According to your preferences, you might choose to sit closer to the galley, if you think you would need assistance often, or closer to the bathrooms, in case that’s where you would gravitate.

 Can a fat person fit in an airplane bathroom?